iuyangyuc/CS506-SP25/README.md

 ## **Preliminary Result**
 1. **How has the BPD budget changed year-over-year?**
+#### Assumptions

+1. Budget Categories Are Consistent:
+2. Budget Growth Reflects Real Increases, Not Inflation Alone:
+3. Minimal Reallocation Between Categories:is calculated using the **mean of TOTAL_GROSS** per department per year.
+4. Which positions within a police department have the highest salaries?
+What is the primary salary structure?
+5. What were the trends in police department budgets and compensation from 2020 to 2024?
+6. How does the police department's compensation compare to that of other municipal departments?
+7. Are there departments where employees receive additional compensation, such as disability pay, due to high-risk job roles?

+#### Observations
   To identify where there was financial excess in BPD spending we first looked at how the BPD budget had changed year over year.
 We looked at data from 2022-2025 as this was available to us from the City Of Boston.
 The overall budget was broken up into seven categories: Contractual Services, Current Charges & Obligation, Equipment, Fixed Expenses, Other Expenses, Personnel Services, and Supplies and Materials.
 To determine how the budget has changed between these categories, we looked at the percent each category made up of the total budget.From the graph, it is evident that Personnel Services consistently accounted for the largest portion of the total budget across all fiscal years from 2022 to 2025.
 This category highlights the significant costs associated with salaries and benefits, which dominate the overall spending.
 Year over year, while other categories such as Contractual Services, Current Charges & Obligations, and Supplies & Materials show relatively minimal changes in their share of the budget, the increasing trend in Other Expenses and Fixed Expenses suggests growing commitments or new initiatives that demanded additional funding.
 Notably, Equipment and Supplies & Materials remain the smallest contributors to the budget each year, indicating these areas are less prioritized.
 Despite these being essential for operations, their consistent low allocation reflects that BPD likely focuses resources on personnel-related and operational necessities rather than physical assets or materials.
 By 2025, the overall budget shows a consistent increase compared to previous years, with the largest growth occurring in Personnel Services and Other Expenses.
 This trend points to potential financial excess in staffing costs and operational overhead.

 ![3](./img/3.png)